1.1 The name of the Club shall be the Hopeman Golf Club, hereafter referred to as “the Club”.

 6.4.4 By the placing of a notice in the weekly newsletter.

-6.5 The quorum of any Special General Meeting will be 10 Club members who are present and eligible to vote.
+6.5 The quorum of any Special General Meeting shall be 10 Ordinary Club members.

-6.6 Any decisions other than amending the Constitution will be reached by a simple majority of members present and who possess the right to vote.
+6.6 Any decisions other than amending the Constitution will be reached by a simple voting majority of Ordinary Club members present.

 7. The Annual General Meeting